xtfocus/my-notes/content/Tech Stuff/tokenizer.md

 - Modeling: algorithms are applied here to learn a vocabulary
 - Post-processing (adding the special tokens of the tokenizer, generating the attention mask and [token type IDs](https://huggingface.co/transformers/v3.2.0/glossary.html#token-type-ids), depends on the training setup)

 It's not uncommon for a tokenizer to ommit some of the components above.
-For example
+For example, you can choose to skip Normalization

 ---
 Sources: